 This is another aspect of the 24 Hour Mind.
 It doesn’t believe in boundaries.
 It sees beyond the need to classify what’s real and what’s fantasy because today’s reality is built on yesterday’s fantasy.
 Tomorrow’s fantasy can be real today.
 Why classify anything?

 I like to use nature and physics in my writing because both show the unreality of our absolutes.
 After thousands of years of trying to understand our universe, nobody really knows anything and more than 80% of the universe is missing.

 I know why we don’t remember our dreams, but I don’t understand how half of our life experience is dismissed as nonsense.
 We’re in a more enlightened state while dreaming and certainly more creative.
 I’m still not sold on the idea that what we call reality is any more real than what we are dreaming, except for the way cognition distances itself from the intention of the creator.
 So yes, dreams are the missing link in why we’re not able to access more of the mind’s potential.

-Lisa: Can you share some examples of nonfiction authors who’ve tapped into their dreams for clarity?
+Lisa: Can you share some examples of nonfiction authors who’ve tapped into their dreams and creativity for clarity?

 Kari: Einstein worked in a patent office and had dozed when he had the realization that a body falling in space has no mass, which helped him write his papers about gravity and relativity.
 He dreamed of sledding and seeing the stars differently, inspiring his writings about the speed of light and the universal constant.